- Scientific name: Loligo vulgaris

 - Distribution: Found throughout European waters with its range extending to the northern coasts of Africa.

-The European squid is a widespread species, found (as the name implies) throughout Europe, mostly the North Sea and Mediterranean, with its range also extending to the north coast of Africa.
-It is much larger than the common squid, with its mantle (body) reaching almost half a metre in length, although the 30cm is a more common size for this species.
-It has a wider body and is more squat in appearance than the slender common squid, and also has eight arms surrounding the beak and two longer prey-catching tentacles with suckers on the end.
+The European squid is a widespread species, found (as the name implies) throughout Europe, mostly the North Sea and the Mediterranean, with its range also extending to the north coast of Africa.
+It is much larger than the common squid, with its mantle (body) reaching almost half a metre in length, although 20 – 30cm is a more common size for this species.
+It has a wider body and is squatter in appearance than the slender common squid, and also has eight arms surrounding the beak and two longer prey-catching tentacles with suckers on the end.
 The colour is usually white with red/pink speckles and spots.